 Where necessary, the Clerk may direct those contacting us to our website to see the required information, or they may forward their question to one of our Parish Councillors for consideration and response.
 The Clerk may not be able to respond to every comment we receive.

-SMS (texting)
+SMS (texting) and WhatsApp

-Members and the Clerk may use SMS as a convenient way to communicate at times.
+Members and the Clerk may use SMS and/or WhatsApp as a convenient way to communicate at times.
 This policy also applies to such messages.

 Video conferencing, e.g. Zoom